If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 What to Know

-• The self-guided portion will take approximately 3 hours.
-It does not need to be completed in one sitting, but you must complete it before your live web conferences.
+Complete the online component before the live online sessions.
+The self-guided online portion will take approximately three hours.
+It does not need to be completed in one sitting, but you must complete it before your live classes.

 Program Schedule

-Self-paced online materials, independent assignments, and two live online sessions on Zoom are all part of this program:
+Both self-paced online materials and two live Zoom sessions are part of this program.

 Donate